 It also has a rubber grip at the highest point of the strap to make sure your hands stay comfortable with a firm grip on your travels in the wild.

-Another added bonus caused by the change from metal handle to nylon strap is that the overall weight of the cooler drops making it lighter as well as more comfortable to carry.
+Another added bonus caused by the change from a metal handle to a nylon strap is that the overall weight of the cooler drops making it lighter as well as more comfortable to carry.